chris-martin/secp256k1-haskell/README.md

 This library contains a submodule that points to the latest supported version of [secp256k1](https://github.com/bitcoin/secp256k1).

-It is not necessary to install the secp256k1 library in your system beforehand.
-This package will automatically compile and link the C code from upstream.
-It will not attempt to link against the secp256k1 library in your system if you already have it.
+It is necessary to install the secp256k1 library in your system beforehand.